-Employees, officers, directors, consultants and other service providers also participate in the Caledonia's share option program (see note 20 of the Consolidated Financial Statements).
-Group entities of Caledonia are set out in note 28 of the Consolidated Financial Statements.
-As at year end 1,739,020 (2014:1,584,520; 2013 2,114,520) share options related to directors and key management.
-The share option plan is filed as exhibit 4.1 to the Form 20F.
+Employees, officers, directors, consultants and other service providers also participate in Caledonia's share option program (see note 21 of the Consolidated Financial Statements).
+Group entities of Caledonia are set out in note 29 of the Consolidated Financial Statements.
+The share option plan is filed as exhibit 4.1 of the Annual Report.